-As part of the 2015 Plan update, the main body was supplemented by individual municipality appendices that were prepared for each of the 20 participating jurisdictions.
+As part of the 2016 Plan update, the main body was supplemented by individual municipal appendices that were prepared for each of the 20 participating jurisdictions.
 These appendices included all municipality specific data including risk assessments completed for hazards identified as a high or medium concern.
 In addition to the RFI developed for each section of the main plan, a separate RFI was also developed for the municipalities.
 The municipality RFI was distributed to the POCs and reviewed during the initial meetings held between May 19 -21, 2014.

-As mentioned earlier in this section, the HMPSC met XX times during the update process.
+As mentioned earlier in this section, the HMPSC met 5 times during the update process.
 The first meeting took place on March 18, 2014.
 The purpose of the meeting was to begin the planning process, to make decisions about contents of the Plan update, and to assign specific tasks to County and local staff and consultants.
 The MPC used the RFI to outline the update process and tasks.
 Each section of the original plan was reviewed and analyzed to determine which areas required updating.
 This included areas of the Plan update such as the hazards profiled (and hazard data), the risk assessment, goals and objectives, maps, and the action items from the original plan.
 As reported in the minutes of the meeting, the group reviewed the structure of the original plan, and agreed the focus of the Plan update would be on risk at the municipality level and the main body of the plan would be significantly reduced.
 Only information that is still current and applicable to the County or municipalities would remain in the main body of the Plan update.

 A second MPC meeting was held on July 14, 2014.
 The purpose of the meeting was to review the request for information (RFI) predominately related to county-wide data needs.
-In addition the HMPSC also ranked the hazards profiled in the main body of the Plan update.
+In addition, the HMPSC also ranked the hazards profiled in the main body of the Plan update.
 Additional meeting topics included collecting any remaining data and integrating the information into the plan update, the status of the jurisdictional RFI, and progress made on the draft HMP update.
-A third MPC meeting was held on [insert date].
-The purpose of the meeting was to [insert summary].
-Each attendee was provided a printed and electronic copy of the latest version of the Plan update.
+A third MPC meeting was held on November 19th, 2014 to review the Hazard Identification and Risk Analysis sections compiled by the consultant.
+A meeting in March 5th, 2015 followed this meeting with a workshop to discuss existing and new mitigation actions to satisfy the County's objectives.
+On May 7th, 2015 the MPC met to review the progress of the plan development and the status of participating municipal pieces.
+The MPC worked with the consultant as needed throughout the plan development process prior and during the review process.